Oserheimen Osunbor: Senatorial career

 Osunbor was elected senator for the Edo Central senatorial district of Edo State at the start of the fourth republic, running on the Peoples Democratic Party (PDP) platform.
 He took office on 3 June 1999.

 After taking his seat in the Senate in June 1999 he was appointed to committees on Rules & Procedures, Ethics, Judiciary, Water Resources and Government Affairs (Chairman).

 Osunbor was reelected to his senate seat in April 2003.

 He also held Various chairmanship positions while in the Senate including: Chairman, Senate Committee on Independent National Electoral Commission (INEC); Chairman, Senate Committee on Judiciary, Human Rights and Legal Matters; Chairman, several Senate Ad-hoc Committees and National Assembly Joint Committees; Chairman, Sub-Committee on Legislature and Legislative List, National Assembly Joint Committee on Constitution Amendment.
 So profound was his impact that he was nicknamed "Attorney-General of the Senate" by his colleagues.

 Governorship

 Osunbor was elected governor of Edo State in April 2007 on the Peoples Democratic Party (PDP) platform.

 On 20 March 2008, the Edo State Governorship Election Tribunal declared that Osunbor's election was invalid, and asked the Independent National Electoral Commission (INEC) to withdraw his certificate and declare Adams Oshiomhole of the Action Congress (AC) party the winner.

 On 11 November 2008, a federal Appeal Court sitting in Benin City upheld the ruling of the state's elections petitions tribunal, declaring Oshiomole to be the governor of Edo State.
 The decision was based on several voting irregularities.

 Personal life

 Oserheimen Osunbor is married with six children.
+He is the first of 7 children.
 He is a Christian of the Anglican denomination and a Knight of Saint Christopher.